tablelandnetwork/evm-tableland/README.md

 # Background

-This is the proof of concept on-chain ETH registry and client components for Tableland.
+This is the Tableland Tables contract and client components.
 This is the first pass, and is subject to wild changes without notice!

 # Development

-Get started with installing and building the project:
+## Building the client

+You can build the Typescript client locally:

 ```shell
 npm install